What Makes DIfficult Conversations DIfficult?

 And that’s the deeper fear—the fear that we may have to accept what we cannot change.

-Firstly, many of the fears listed above are intertwined.
+Summary: Many of the fears listed above are intertwined.
 It’s often a combination of fear that one struggles with.
-There are probably many other fears that are not listed.
 The aim of this post is to create greater awareness of what we struggle with.

-Secondly, the fears don’t have to stop us.
+The fears don’t have to stop us.
 Every human being struggles with fear.
-It is what makes us human.
-The desire for this post is that we can notice - what we might be triggered by when we assess a certain conversation is difficult.
-We can only change when we can see.
+Wrestling with fear is what makes us human.
+The desire for this post is for us to notice the voices of fear in our heads that make conversations difficult.

 Written by Victor Seet